bespoken/bespoken-docs/end-to-end/api.md

 ### Adding homophones

-Our end-to-end tests use speech recognition for turning the output speech coming back from the virtual device into text.
+Our functional tests use speech recognition for turning the output speech coming back from the virtual device into text.

 This process is imperfect - to compensate for this, homophones can be specified for errors that occur when a reply from the virtual device is misunderstood.